manyducksco/borf/packages/client/README.md

     ctx.set("seconds", 0);
   }

-  // Increment once per second after the view is connected to the DOM. ctx.afterConnect(function () {
+  // Increment once per second after the window is connected to the DOM. ctx.afterConnect(function () {
     setInterval(increment, 1000);
   });